Rhian Wilkinson: Coaching career

 Wilkinson was a volunteer assistant coach at her alma mater Tennessee Volunteers.
 She also served as an assistant coach for the Canadian women's national team in 2019 and 2020, while leading their under-20 and under-17 programs.

 In February 2021, Wilkinson was appointed as assistant manager of the England women's national team with Hege Riise in charge.
 Riise and Wilkinson also coached the Great Britain women's Olympic team in 2021.

 In November 2021, Wilkinson was named head coach of Portland Thorns FC of the National Women's Soccer League (NWSL).
 She led the team to a second-place finish in the regular season, followed by winning the 2022 NWSL Championship 2–0 over the Kansas City Current.
 Despite the on-field success, Wilkinson chose to resign.
 She and a player had self reported to HR an interest in a relationship.
 A review concluded that Wilkinson did not violate any team or league policies, and no legal wrongdoing or misconduct had occurred, yet she chose to leave the team stating she felt she may have lost the team's confidence.
 Wilkinson left her role in December 2022.
 That player, Emily Menges, and Wilkinson are now married.

 Wilkinson was named as head coach of Wales in February 2024.
 Wilkinson was at the helm as Wales qualified for their first major tournament in the women's game when they defeated Ireland 2-1 on December 3, 2024, with the team qualifying for the UEFA Women's Euro 2025.

+Having entered Euro 2025 as the lowest-ranked team in the tournament, under Wilkinson's coaching Wales exited in the group stage following three defeats but received praise for their performance with limited resources, with the Minister for Culture, Skills and Social Partnership, Jack Sargeant, saying "Qualifying for a first major women's tournament is an incredible feat by this fantastic group of players.
+I am incredibly proud of all the team has achieved".
+On May 22, 2026, it was announced that Wilkinson had signed a new contract to extend her time as Wales' head coach.

 Personal life

 Wilkinson plays the cello for fun and played the trumpet in high school, and has been a member of the Suzuki Strings Orchestra since 1994.
 She participated in the 1997 Quebec Winter Games in ringette.

+Wilkinson married former teammate Emily Menges on January 1, 2025.
+Their daughter, Rowan, was born on February 7, 2026.